zarr-developers/gsoc/2022/ideas-list.md

 4. https://github.com/zarr-developers/zarr-specs/issues/121
 5. https://docs.openmicroscopy.org/bio-formats/6.8.1/supported-formats.html

-## Project Idea V
+## Project Idea V - Awkward Arrays

 > Abstract 🗂

--Awkward Arrays-

 We’re thinking of having Awkward Arrays support in Zarr.
 Previously, there has been only discussion about this.
 You can check them out [here](https://github.com/zarr-developers/community/issues/29).